OptimusVine/OptimusVine/readme.txt

+The Process
+	Pay for ourselves, make money on wasted payroll, high costs, etc...
+	Tell you as it is, no BS, no politics.
+Don't have to like us, but you'll respect us

+Link ToDo's
+	Slack Messages
+		To be followed up on or answered
+		To send clean messaging
+	Small Improvements

 Anytime a site is added to a route, it should add the route and nextDate to the site.

 Home page will have a link to Sites, Routes, Todos